lanalabs/LanaR/README.md

 directFollowers(lanaUrl, lanaToken, logId, traceFilterSequence)
 ```

-Returns a table with all direct follower pairs of events with corresponding info such as case counts, avergae duration etc.
+Returns a table with all direct follower pairs of events with corresponding info such as case counts, average duration etc.

 ## Activity Performance Statistics
 gives statistics about activities such as minimum/maximum duration, average/median/total duration, standard deviation and frequency.